Patti Beck, Bi-State Development Director of Communications

 314-982-1524 (O) 314-486-9091 (C)

-The list of 2021 Priority Projects follows below, and the list with more details on each of these projects and the various parties involved in compiling the 2021 Priority Projects list can be found at https://freightweekstl.thefreightway.com/may-21-2020/.
-The 2021 Priority Projects List will be submitted to the East-West Gateway Council of Governments for approval later this year.
-Comments regarding the 2021 list are welcome through August 15 by email at MCLamie@nullTheFreighway.com.
+The list of 2022 Priority Projects is below, but more details about each of these projects can be found at https://www.thefreightway.com/why-stl-region/priority-infrastructure-projects/.
+The 2022 Priority Projects List will be submitted to the East-West Gateway Council of Governments for approval later this year.
+Comments regarding the 2022 list are welcome through August 15 by email at MCLamie@nullTheFreighway.com.

 About St. Louis Regional Freightway

 The St. Louis Regional Freightway is a Bi-State Development enterprise formed to create a regional freight district and comprehensive authority for freight operations and opportunities within eight counties in Illinois and Missouri which comprise the St. Louis metropolitan area.
 Public sector and private industry businesses are partnering with the St. Louis Regional Freightway to establish the bi-state region as one of the premier multimodal freight hubs and distribution centers in the United States through marketing, public advocacy, and freight and infrastructure development.
 To learn more, visit thefreightway.com.

 Project titles in bold indicate the St. Louis Regional Freightway’s highest priority projects

 Merchants Bridge (TRRA) Replacement over the Mississippi River (MO-IL) $222M

 I-255/Davis Street Ferry Road Interchange (IL) $42M